 ALMOND FLOUR – there is not a sub for almond flour here.
 If looking for a whole grain muffin, try these.

 TAPIOCA FLOUR – You can use 2 tablespoons coconut flour with similar results.
-You can also use the same amount of arrowroot powder, or cornstarch.
+You can also use 3 tablespoons of cornstarch.
 Others have also used an all-purpose gluten-free flour – I would only use 1/4 cup if going that route though.

 These muffins are not super sweet but to me, perfect.
 If you want a sweeter muffin, feel free to add 2-3 tablespoons of a granulated sugar (not more maple syrup).